-Since 2007, the EduCulture Project has successfully developed and implemented a series of Edible Education programs that are serving Bainbridge Island and the wider Pacific Northwest.
-What began six years ago with a handful of teachers and classrooms, has blossomed into full school programs, collaborative planning among district leadership, and comprehensive vision for the Bainbridge Island School District that was presented to and embraced by the School Board.
+Since 2007, EduCulture has successfully developed and implemented a series of Edible Education programs that are serving Bainbridge Island and the wider Pacific Northwest.

 The EduCulture Project creates locally grown edible education programs which bridge local farms, classrooms, lunchrooms and communities to foster scholarship, stewardship, citizenship, and sustainability.
-Read more about our Farm-School partnership and Edible Education offerings.
+Read more about our approach to edible education for students.

 The Only What We Can Carry project is a unique opportunity for students that connects students to their community, local and global history, as well as generations of Bainbridge Islanders, through programs aimed to deepen their education about Japanese American Exclusion during WWII and the significant role Bainbridge Island played in our country’s history.
-Read more about Only What We Can Carry.
+Read more about Only What We Can Carry for students.